Prasanta Bhattacharya

 Recent Conferences

 • 42nd International Conference on Machine Learning (ICML 2025, Vancouver) — Position paper on sustaining human-generated data for ML.
-Presented by Sebastin Santy
+Presented by co-author (Sebastin Santy)

 • International School and Conference on Network Science (NetSci 2025, Maastricht) — Fragility in Food Supply Chain.
-Presented by Eugene Ang
+Presented by co-author (Eugene Ang)

 • 11th International Conference on Computational Social Science (IC2S2 2025, Norrköping) — Agent-based model of affective polarization.
-Presented by Subhayan Mukerjee
+Presented by co-author (Subhayan Mukerjee)

 • 16th Asian Conference on the Social Sciences (ACSS 2025, Tokyo) — Are LLMs effective at conducting thematic analysis?.
-Presented by Aimee E. Pink
+Presented by co-author (Aimee E. Pink)

 Selected Past Talks